ddrisco11/chase_api/README.md

 - Hands-free tracking: once a target is identified, the AUV can autonomously follow it, reducing the need for constant operator input.
 - Flexible integration: the system is lightweight and can be embedded into existing AUV frameworks or used as a standalone module.
-- Customizable behavior: parameters such as sensitivity, chase distance, and movement responsiveness can be easily adjusted.
+- Customizable behavior: parameters such as chase distance and engine power can be easily adjusted.

 ## API Interfaces